Institution: see Organisers & Supporters

 Credit Points: 5 CP for participating in the whole IRWS

 Language of instruction: English

-Contents: This workshop aims to offer a comprehensive introduction to Grounded Theory, considering its use in manifold fields and contexts of study and the feasibility of combining it with diverse research techniques (mainly qualitative and ethnographic ones).
-The workshop is as much oriented to “beginners” interested in learning about the basic epistemological perspective of Grounded Theory and its practice as to participants that already possess deeper knowledge about Grounded Theory or even have employed this methodology in research and wish to discuss specific aspects or questions that arose in research practice.
-Correspondingly, the workshop will be adjusted to participants’ needs.
+Contents: This workshop offers a comprehensive introduction to Grounded Theory, considering its possible application in manifold fields and contexts of study and the feasibility of combining it with diverse research techniques (mainly qualitative and ethnographic ones).
+The focus will be on the basic methodological stance and the entire process, starting with the research design, the collection of material with an explorative character, up to the multi-layered process of analysis, which leads to the results theorisation with a so-called medium range.
+The workshop is as much oriented to “beginners” interested in learning about the basic epistemological perspective of Grounded Theory and its practice as to participants that already have deeper knowledge about Grounded Theory or even have already applied this methodology in research and wish to discuss specific aspects or questions that arose in research practice.
+Experience has shown that this diversity of participants means that all groups can benefit from each other’s experiences and questions, but also doubts.
+Accordingly, the workshop will be adjusted to participants’ needs.

-Hence, we will discuss basic concepts and procedures like research design, data collection, coding, categorizing, writing memos, theoretical sampling and theoretical saturation.
-Then exercises based on examples; ideally those attributed by participants, will be employed to clarify these concepts by putting them into practice.
-Therefore, participants with concrete research projects (be they planned or already put in practice) are invited to share their ideas, design, and material to (further) develop research practices among the group.
-If you are interested in presenting examples, please contact Gilberto Rescher in English, German, Spanish or Portuguese (firstname.lastname@example.org).
-The lecturer will also stress his research experiences to show how he uses Grounded Theory as an important guideline in a broader methodological setting.
+Hence, we will first discuss basic concepts and procedures such as research design, data collection, coding, categorisation, memo writing, theoretical sampling and theoretical saturation.
+Afterwards, these concepts will be clarified through practical exercises using examples ideally provided by the participants.
+Therefore, participants with concrete research projects (be they planned or already put into practice) are invited to share their ideas, design and material to (further) develop the research practice among the group.
+If you are interested in presenting examples, please contact Gilberto Rescher in English, German, Spanish or Portuguese (email@example.com).

 In addition to your registration, please answer the following questions (English or German):

 - What is your current status (e.g. PhD student?)

 - What is the focus of your interest in Grounded Theory?